JoshuaCarter/Vanguard-40k/VanguardFactionRules/Necrons.md

 At the end of each phase, all dice in all pools are discarded.

-> Reanimation Protocol isn't easily translated for single-model units, but this keeps the odds of reanimating fairly consistent with the normal rules.
+> Reanimation Protocol isn't easily translated for Vanguard, but this keeps the odds of reanimating fairly consistent with the normal rules.
 It would be a good idea to mark the location of destroyed units until the end of the phase.